abhivij/GlioblastomaPrediction/README.md

 # GlioblastomaPrediction-SummerProject-2020
-Prediction of Glioblastoma using Deep Learning Model employing Transfer Learning
+Prediction of Glioblastoma using neural network

 Reference Papers :